remix-run/react-router/docs/route/error-element.md

 As soon as you know you can't render the route with the data you're loading, you can throw to break the call stack.
 You don't have to worry about the rest of the work in the loader (like parsing the user's markdown bio) when it doesn't exist.
 Just throw and get out of there.

-This also means you don't have to worry about a bunch of error branching code in your route component, it won't even try to render if you throw in the loader or action, instead your `errorElement` will render.
+This also means you don't have to worry about a bunch of error branching code in your route component.
+It won't even try to render if you throw in the loader or action, since your `errorElement` will render instead.

 You can throw anything from a loader or action just like you can return anything: responses (like the previous example), errors, or plain objects.

 ## Throwing Responses

-While you can throw anything and it will be provided back to you through [`useRouteError`][userouteerror], If you throw a [Response][response], React Router will automatically parse the response data before returning it to your components.
+While you can throw anything and it will be provided back to you through [`useRouteError`][userouteerror], if you throw a [Response][response], React Router will automatically parse the response data before returning it to your components.

 Additionally, [`isRouteErrorResponse`][isrouteerrorresponse] lets you check for this specific type in your boundaries.
 Coupled with [`json`][json], you can easily throw responses with some data and render different cases in your boundary: